hussrizk56/JavaScript-Password-Generator/README.md

 * Used the "for" loop to make sure that the math function was randomized.
 * The "return" function was used to have the password to generate on the website created.
 * The end result was to provide a strong and random password that can be used.
+* Changed the website name in the HTML to say Huss's password generator to be a little creative.